AllThingsSmitty/media-query-load/README.md

 # Media Query Load

+Media queries apply CSS rules when certain conditions are met in the browser.
+However, even when media queries are defined for specific CSS resources, e.g., `media="screen and (min-width: 600px)" href="css/small.css"`, the browser will load _all_ CSS resources regardless if they apply or not.
+That's a performance problem and unnecessary.

-Here is a quick idea about making media queries not only apply styles according to certain criteria being met, but also loading the resources needed on demand.
+What's needed is to make media queries not only apply styles according to certain criteria being met but also load the CSS resources needed on-demand.

 ### Using `matchMedia()`

-Using `matchMedia` lets you execute blocks of JavaScript only when a certain media query condition is met.
-This means you could just write out the CSS when and if the query is true:
+`matchMedia` lets you execute blocks of JavaScript only when a certain media query condition is met.
+This means you can just write out the CSS when and if the query is true:

 ```javascript
 if (window.matchMedia('screen and (min-width: 600px)')) {